misael-diaz/cli-chatbot-dynamate/README.md

 So if you entirely new to this (meaning Linux, programming, JavaScript, AI, etc.) brace yourself but I commend you for exploring this exciting world!
-I cannot possibly teach you everything that you need to know but will try to provide some info that might help you get started.
+I cannot possibly teach you everything but will try to provide what you need to get started using this command-line based chatbot application.

 If you are using a debian based Linux distribution (like Ubuntu or Linux Mint) open up a terminal and install docker by following these steps: